 Yes, design matters, but everything else matters more.
 That being said, your graphics should reflect the season.
 It keeps people in the holiday spirit!

-Only once all your promos and emails mapped out you can start thinking through the graphics you’ll need to support this.
+Only once all your promos and emails are mapped out you can start thinking through the graphics you’ll need to support this.
 Infuse some holiday cheer into all of your emails and social media posts.
 If you have the bandwidth update your home page images on your website to match the season as well.

 Keep your designs simple